Nicole, Erica and Jaclyn Dahm: Internet careers

 The Dahm Triplets started their own cooking website called "Triplets Gourmet", which is no longer functioning.
 In addition, the triplets have opened up an account on YouTube also called "TripletsGourmet."
 Their first video is their collection of recipes and the usefulness of freezing gourmet food.
 Only one video was made and posted, in 2008.

 Personal lives

+Nicole

+Nicole married Michael Kelly on April 1, 2009.
+She gave birth to their daughter on January 14, 2010 and their son on December 2012.

 Erica

 Erica married Jay McGraw, the son of Phil McGraw from the Dr. Phil television program.
 She gave birth to a daughter on March 18, 2010, and a son on August 31, 2011.

+Jaclyn

+Jaclyn married William Tate Dolan in 2002.
+She gave birth to their daughter on February 3, 2010 and their son was born on November 3, 2013.